muratk5n/thirdwave/en/README.md

 ---

 Politico: "After decades of illegally crushing competition at the expense of consumers and small businesses, ..
-"Big Tech".. are finally facing their antitrust comeuppance in Washington..
+'Big Tech'.. are finally facing their antitrust comeuppance in Washington..
 American Innovation and Choice Online Act (AICO).. would ban Big Tech companies from unfairly giving their products a boost over competitors.
 The prospect